Skin food: eating for beautiful skin

 Psoriasis is an auto-immune condition where skin cells build up and cause redness, itching and scaling.
 Psoriasis is often exacerbated by stress, such as work pressures or exams.

-Because psoriasis has both auto-immune and stress component, foods recommended for psoriasis suffers include many of the above foods as well as foods and herbal medicines to support the immune system, and the nervous system response to stress.
+Because psoriasis has both auto-immune and stress component, foods recommended for psoriasis suffers include many of the above foods as well as foods and herbal medicines to support the immune system, the gut microbiome and the nervous system response to stress.
 Seeking help from a naturopath can help to improve this condition.

 Love your skin, consider your health